raphw/byte-buddy/README.md

 The following table lists the minimal versions of Byte Buddy that is required need to support a certain Java class file version without experimental support.
 The oldest supported Java version is Java 5, whereas class files of any older version can be transformed.
+As of 1.17.0, support will extend to new Java versions unless previously unknown class file features are discovered.
+This is possible through Byte Buddy's support of the Class File API.

 | Byte Buddy version | Supported Java version |
 |--------------------|------------------------|